Di-Gregorio-s-Lab/Comparative-genomics-on-Cladosporium-strains/README.md

 Here you can find an example of a metadata.xlsx file:\
 head metadata

-Prepare a "names" file containing a code to recognize your annotation files and the species name of each strain.\
+Prepare a "names_R" file containing a code to recognize your annotation files and the species name of each strain.\
 Here you can find an example of a names.txt file:\
 head names